pglombardo/PasswordPusher/README.md

 ## What is Password Pusher?

 **Password Pusher** is an open source web app for sharing sensitive information safely.
 You push a password, note, file, or URL; the recipient gets a one-time link that expires after a set number of views and/or time.
-No more sending secrets over chat or email—everything is encrypted, auditable, and can self-destruct.
+No more sending secrets over chat or email—encrypted, auditable, and auto-self-destruct.

 Use the [hosted service](https://pwpush.com) or run your own instance with Docker in minutes.